edespino/cloudberry-site/docs/data-loading/load-data-from-web-services.md

 A URL-based web table accesses data from a web server using the HTTP protocol.
 Web table data is dynamic; the data is not rescannable.

 Specify the `LOCATION` of files on a web server using `http://`.
-The web data file(s) must reside on a web server that Cloudberry Database segment hosts can access.
+The web data file(s) must reside on a web server that Apache Cloudberry segment hosts can access.
 The number of URLs specified corresponds to the number of segment instances that work in parallel to access the web table.
-For example, if you specify 2 external files to a Cloudberry Database system with 8 primary segments, 2 of the 8 segments access the web table in parallel at query runtime.
+For example, if you specify 2 external files to a Apache Cloudberry system with 8 primary segments, 2 of the 8 segments access the web table in parallel at query runtime.

 The following sample command defines a web table that gets data from several URLs.